Nagano crawler boom lifts a UK first for JMS

 “Our customers want extra options to work at height over these new development sites, where productivity and operational performance in difficult environments will be vital,” said Mark Jackson.“Our new Nagano platforms deliver capabilities that meet these challenges.”

-Thomas Méheust, European Sales Director for Nagano products at Vertimac: “We are very pleased that JMS has become the first company in the UK and Ireland to receive Nagano crawler aerial working platforms.
+Thomas Méheust, European Sales Director for Nagano products at Vertimac: “We are very pleased that JMS has become the first company in the UK & Ireland to receive Nagano crawler aerial working platforms.

 “All around Europe, the Nagano brand is starting to be recognised for its high quality, easy maintenance and long-term reliability.